coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 ### Enable and start the service

-This process is the same as with all systemd hosts.
+This process is the same for all systemd hosts.
 The service as installed by the `tectonic-worker` RPM is called `kubelet`.
 It can be started with the
 command: